Pineapple Fiber: A Sustainable Option For Your Future Fashion

 White Pineapple Yarn Skein

 And due to its distinctive characteristics, you can use it to crochet and make your mini sling bag or keychain.
 If you want to design a bag, you will need more than 40 yards!
-To preserve the fiber, we recommend soaking it in natural colors from plant-based materials, such as curcumin, beet or pandan leaves.

 Why We Love It